Causes of Car Accidents

 Driving in snow, ice, fog, and rain (particularly when it first starts to rain and roads are most slick), can significantly increase the chances of a car accident.
 When a driver engages in any of the behaviors described above while the road conditions are poor, the risk of a crash increases exponentially.

-Columbia Car Accident Lawyers at Chappell, Smith & Arden Pursue Compensation for Victims of Negligence
+South Carolina Car Accident Lawyers at Chappell, Smith & Arden Pursue Compensation for Victims of Negligence

 If you or a loved one has been seriously injured a car accident caused by someone else’s negligence, the experienced South Carolina car accident lawyers at Chappell, Smith & Arden can help you obtain the compensation you need and the justice you deserve.
 Call us today at 803-929-3600 or 800-531-9780 or contact us online to schedule a consultation with one of our dedicated and experienced car accident lawyers.
 Our offices are located in Columbia, Charleston, Rock Hill, Aiken, Florence, and Sumter, South Carolina.